What is Paget's disease of the breast?

 Your first test will usually be to check the skin changes on your nipple.
 Your specialist breast cancer doctor may do the following tests:

-They remove a small piece of skin from the affected nipple and under the skin.
+The doctor removes a small sample of skin from the affected nipple and tissue from under the skin.
 They inject some local anaesthetic into the skin to numb the area first.
 The sample is looked at under a microscope for cancer cells.

-They scrape or press cells from the skin of the affected nipple onto a glass slide.
+The doctor gently scrapes or presses cells from the skin of the affected nipple onto a glass slide.
 These are looked at under a microscope.

-Apart from the tests above, you usually have the same tests as those for any other type of breast cancer.
-You usually have scans, which include:
+As well as some of these tests, you usually have the same tests you have for any other type of breast cancer.
+You usually have the following scans:

 A mammogram is an x-ray of the breast.